-- (a) The applicant is not the legal owner of the property or an authorized agent as described in Section 34B-2 of this chapter; - (b) The permit application remains incomplete for a period of six months after the applicant has been notified by the Administrative Authority that the application did not contain all of the information required by this chapter; - (c) The proposed work or supporting documentation does not meet the standards of this chapter.
+- (a) The enforcing agency shall deny any permit application requested under sections 34B-5, 34B-6 and 34B-7 if: - (a) (1) The applicant is not the legal owner of the property or an authorized agent as described in Section 34B-2 of this chapter a person authorized to perform the work as provided by this chapter; - (b) (2) The permit application remains incomplete for a period of six months after the applicant has been notified by the Administrative Authority that the application did not contain all of the information required by this chapter. is not complete; - (c) (3) The proposed work or supporting documentation does not meet the domestic water system standards of this chapter and regulations adopted pursuant thereto.

 Sec.
-34B-10. - Final inspection and occupancy clearance.
+34B-10-11. - Final inspection and occupancy clearance Commencement of work.

 Upon completion of construction of a domestic water system, the applicant shall request a final inspection and occupancy clearance from the Administrative Authority a minimum of one week prior to anticipated occupancy of the structure.
 Written occupancy clearance shall be granted by the Administrative Authority upon its determination that: (1) bacteriological and chemical test samples meet applicable drinking water standards and (2) all work authorized by the permit was completed in a manner consistent with the standards of this chapter.
+A completed application must be submitted and an approved permit must be issued by the enforcing agency prior to commencement of work, except as under the emergency conditions specified in section 34B-4, subsection (c), of this chapter.
+Notification for emergency work shall be given in accordance with the procedures adopted by the director under the emergency provisions of this chapter.

 Sec.
-34B-11. - Permit application fees.
+34B-11-12. - Permit application fees Completion of work.

-The Board of Supervisors may by resolution adopt such fees as are allowed under California Health and Safety Code Sections 116340 (c) and 101325 and may prescribe such terms and conditions as may be necessary to enable the County of Santa Barbara to recover the reasonable and necessary costs incurred by the County in administering this chapter.
+The Board of Supervisors may by resolution adopt such fees as are allowed under California Health and Safety Code Sections 11630(c) and 101325 and may prescribe such terms and conditions as may be necessary to enable the County of Santa Barbara to recover the reasonable and necessary costs incurred by the County in administering this chapter.
+Upon completion of construction of the domestic water system, an applicant shall request occupancy clearance from the enforcing agency.
+Written occupancy clearance shall be granted by the enforcing agency upon: 1) acceptance of all completed construction as approved in the permit, and 2) a determination by the enforcing agency that bacteriological and chemical test samples meet drinking water standards.

 Sec.
-34B-12. - Transferal and expiration.
+34B-12-13. - Transferal and expiration Permit application fees.

-(a) A permit for construction or modification of a domestic water system issued pursuant to the provisions of this chapter is not transferable, unless the new property owner completes and signs a new permit application and the conditions under which the existing approved permit was issued have not changed.
-If changes are proposed in the design or construction of the water system by a new owner, the new owner shall file a separate application for a new water system permit, including payment of a separate application fee. (b) A permit issued under the provisions of this chapter shall expire and become null and void if the work authorized has not been completed within three years from the date of permit issuance.
+- (a) A permit for construction or modification of a domestic water system issued pursuant to the provisions of this chapter is not transferable, unless the new property owner completes and signs a new permit application and the conditions under which the existing approved permit was issued have not changed.
+If changes are proposed in the design or construction of the water system by a new owner, the new owner shall file a separate application for a new water system permit, including payment of a separate application fee. - (b) A permit issued under the provisions of this chapter shall expire and become null and void if the work authorized has not been completed within three years from the date of permit issuance.
 An extension of this timeframe may be granted by the Administrative Authority upon written request of the permitee.
 Upon the expiration of the permit authorized by this chapter, no further work shall be conducted until the Administrative Authority issues a new permit.